dondido/express-es6-template-engine/README.md

 // sync - both callback function and partials need be omitted and 'template' option set to true const compiled = es6Renderer(titleTpl, {locals:{engineName: 'ES6 Renderer'});
 ```
-es6Renderer allows both synchronous and asynchronous invocations.
+The template engine allows both synchronous and asynchronous method invocations.
 If string is rendered as in the examples provided above a 'template' option needs to be set to true.
 The preceding synchronous invocation returns an output immediately in response to the function execution.
 Alternatively, you can specify partials and omit template parameter to force file lookup and content reading and invoke the function asynchronously.

 #### Compiling a template